Anton Strålman: Boston Bruins (2022–2023)

+Post NHL playing career

+Strålman signed a one-year contract with HV71 of the Swedish Hockey League (SHL) on 15 July 2023.

 International play

 On 2 March 2016, the Swedish Ice Hockey Association named Strålman to its roster for the 2016 World Cup of Hockey.
 Strålman was joined by Lightning teammate Victor Hedman.
 The tournament ran from 17 Sep to 1 October 2016, in Toronto.

 On 15 April 2017, the Swedish Ice Hockey Association invited Strålman to its roster for the 2017 IIHF World Championship.
 However, he was awaiting medical clearance.
 On 18 April 2017, it was announced that Strålman was cleared to play for team Sweden in the tournament.
-On May 21, 2017, Strålman helped team Sweden capture gold in a 2-1 victory over Canada.
+On May 21, 2017, Strålman helped team Sweden capture gold in a 2–1 victory over Canada.